Which place is cheaper, Sydney or Athens?

 Athens usually gets less rain in January than Sydneyin July.
 Athens gets 45 mm (1.8 in) of rain, while Sydney receives 54 mm (2.1 in) of rain this time of the year.

 Athens is cooler than Sydney in the spring.
-The temperature in Athens is usually 16°C (60°F) in April, and Sydney stays around 18°C (64°F)in October.
+The daily temperature in Athens averages around 16°C (60°F) in April, and Sydney fluctuates around 18°C (64°F)in October.

 People are often attracted to the plentiful sunshine in Sydney this time of the year.
 In Athens, it's very sunny this time of the year.
 Athens usually receives around the same amount of sunshine as Sydney during spring.
-At this time of the year, Athens gets 226 hours of sunny skies, while Sydney receives 240 hours of full sun.
+Athens gets 226 hours of sunny skies, while Sydney receives 240 hours of full sun in the spring.

 In April, Athens usually receives less rain than Sydneyin October.
-At this time of the year, Athens gets 25 mm (1 in) of rain, while Sydney receives 79 mm (3.1 in) of rain.
+Athens gets 25 mm (1 in) of rain, while Sydney receives 79 mm (3.1 in) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|